 * Wall St reverses gains from regular trading session

-Cash markets posted strong gains earlier despite a string of weaker-than expected results from U.S. companies, with notable strength in stocks and sectors that are seen as favorable if Romney wins, including coal, energy and defense shares.
+Cash markets posted strong gains earlier despite a string of weaker-than expected results from U.S. companies, with notable strength in stocks and sectors that were seen favorable under a Romney win, including coal, energy and defense shares.

 "The first reaction is a giveback of today's movement, but the fact that we'll have a decision is as important as anything," said Art Hogan, managing director at Lazard Capital Markets in New York.